resenaros/ToDoApplication/Readme.md

 - `rm script.py` – Delete a file from the terminal.

 _Version Control:_ Utilized Git and GitHub for version tracking, committing changes, and hosting the project repository.
+Some common bash commands used for version control were:

+- `git add . && git commit -m "Readme.md file created" && git push`

 ---